 Hazing, whether it occurs on or off campus, via electronic means, or with or without the consent of the student, is prohibited, and violators are subject to criminal prosecution and to student disciplinary action by the institution.

 It is an offense not only to engage in hazing but also to encourage hazing, to recklessly permit hazing to occur, or to fail to report hazing that has occurred or is being planned.
 Any person reporting a specific incident involving a student to the dean or other appropriate official of the university is immune from civil or criminal liability that might otherwise be incurred or imposed as a result of the report.

-Individuals concerned about the well-being of a person from UT Southwestern can contact the University Police at any time by dialing 311 from a University phone or 214-648-8311 from a cell phone or off campus phone.
-The Southwestern Medical Park Apartments management can be contacted at 214-956-9300.
-When a caller generates a missing-person report, dispatch will make a record of the call with the name and number of the caller.
-The record shall indicate the relationship between the caller and the resident, as well as the last time and place the caller saw or heard from the resident or student.
-Concerned individuals are encouraged to share any information that may be relevant to locating the absent resident.
+Individuals concerned about the well-being of a person affiliated with UT Southwestern can contact the University Police at any time by dialing 311 from a University phone or 214-648-8311 from a cell phone or off campus phone.
+Concerned individuals are encouraged to share any information that may be relevant to locating the missing individual.

-UT Southwestern Police will take appropriate action to investigate the report and determine whether the situation rises to the level of an emergency, including (but not necessarily limited to) visiting the room where the resident lives.
+UT Southwestern Police will take appropriate action to investigate the report and determine whether the situation rises to the level of an emergency, including (but not necessarily limited to) visiting the individual’s residence.